Shailesh-Singh-Bisht/The-Spacemen-SFML-Based-Game/README.md

 # 🚀 The Spacemen

 **The Spacemen** is a retro-style 2D vertical space shooter game built using **C++17** and **SFML 2.5.1**.
-Designed for both fun and nostalgia, it features animated enemies, laser combat, a simple narrative, and audio-visual immersion — all packed into a ReactOS-compatible binary.
+Designed for both fun and nostalgia, it features animated enemies, laser combat, a simple narrative, and audio-visual immersion — all packed into a single exe.

 -----